trex-paxos/trex-paxos-jvm/README.md

 single-byte `nodeIndentifier` as having the least significant bits.
 The cluster operator must ensure they assign unique `nodeIdentifier` values to every node added to the cluster.

-Nodes never recycle their numbers.
+In this implementation nodes never recycle their numbers.
 They increment their counter each time they attempt to lead.
+This avoids the need to retransmit values when fixing slots which is explained below.

 ### Second: Steady State Galloping